 As a result, between 1970 and 1990, while the total available food in the developing world rose by 11%, the number of hungry people also rose by 11% (Lappé).
 In Latin America, the number of hungry people rose by 18%.
 (China was the exception.
 Unlike India and Latin America, it brought down the number of hungry people through a combination of modernization and massive land reforms.)

-By the 1990s an estimated 95 percent of all farmers in the First World and 40 percent of all farmers in the Third World were using Green Revolution hybrid seeds, with the greatest use found in Asia, followed by Mexico and Latin America.
+By the 1990s, an estimated 95 percent of all farmers in the Western world and 40 percent of all farmers in developing countries were using Green Revolution hybrid seeds, with the greatest use found in Asia, followed by Mexico and Latin America.
 The world lost an estimated 75 percent of its food biodiversity, and control over seeds shifted from farming communities to a handful of multinational corporations.

 In the long run, the Green Revolution has proved to be anything but green.
 Farming methods that depend heavily on machinery and agrochemicals erode the soil’s natural fertility over time.
 As fertility decreases and pests build tolerance, farmers have to apply more and more fertilizer and pesticides to get the same results.

 In Punjab, India, an early Green Revolution showcase, farmers now apply three times the amount of fertilizers to maintain the same yields.
 They are also running out of groundwater and losing increasingly larger portions of their crops to pesticide-resistant insects and weeds.